ci-monk/parallel-programing/README.md

 ## 🐋 Development with Docker Compose

-Steps to run this integration with docker-compose.
+Build and run a docker-compose.

 ```bash
 docker-compose up --build
 ```

-Steps to down all services deployed by docker-compose.
+Down all services deployed by docker-compose.

 ```bash
 docker-compose down